Heatwave (1969 ~ 1972)

 Heatwave was invited to appear on the Terry Wogan radio show without having the usual audition and, from that, given the opportunity to record for the Dave Cash, Kenny Everett, Dave Lee Travis, Jimmy Young and Radio One Club shows ~ in fact, Heatwave became one of the most-oft heard 'live' professional bands on BBC Radio One between 1969 and 1970.

 Recorded in Pye Studios 16th October 1970, Heatwave released 'Sister Simon (Funny Man)' / 'Rastus Ravel (Is A Mean Old Man)' (PEN 738), 2nd November 1970, on the Larry Page Penny Farthing Records label.
-Both songs were written and produced by John Edward for Instant Sound Production – the single featured back-up singers, Doris Troy with Maggie Stredder, Gloria George and Marian Davis, The Ladybirds, with Rick Wakeman playing keyboards on the B-side.
+Both songs were written and produced by John Edward for Instant Sound Production – the single featured back-up singers, Doris Troy with Maggie Stredder, Gloria George and Marian Davis, known as The Ladybirds, with Rick Wakeman playing keyboards on the B-side.

 Quite often and at different clubs, BBC radio broadcasts were heard to emanate from Richard's Vox AC30 amplifier when on stage!
 On one occasion, Pete and Martin literally hijacked Radio 1 Club, while on the air, and played the A-side of the record while John, Rich and Terry waited outside in the get-away Tranny van.
 The record was a big thing in the band's life and, unbeknownst to them at the time, was released in Germany and also Japan ~ where it sold more copies than in the U.K. Word on the web is, the funkier B-side is still played in clubs in those countries today.